Returns true if the Mesh is read/write enabled, or false if it is not.

 When a Mesh is read/write enabled, Unity uploads the Mesh data to GPU-addressable memory, but also keeps it in CPU-addressable memory.
 When a Mesh is not read/write enabled, Unity uploads the Mesh data to GPU-addressable memory, and then removes it from CPU-addressable memory.

 You can set this value using the Read/Write Enabled checkbox when importing a model to Unity.
 To set the value to false at run time, set the

 markNoLongerReadable argument of Mesh.UploadMeshData.

 In most cases, you should disable this option to save runtime memory usage.
 You should only enable it under the following circumstances: When you read from or write to the Mesh data in your code.
 When you pass the Mesh to

 StaticBatchingUtility.Combine() to combine the Mesh at run time.

-- When you use the Mesh with a Mesh Collider, and the Mesh Collider's transform has negative scaling (for example, (–1, 1, 1)).
+When the Mesh is convex, you use the Mesh with a Mesh Collider, and the Mesh Collider's Transform has negative scaling (for example, (–1, 1, 1)).

 Notes: When Unity creates a Mesh from script, this value is initially set to true.
 Meshes not marked readable will throw an error on accessing any data arrays from script at runtime.
 Access is always allowed in the Unity Editor outside of the game and rendering loop, regardless of this setting.